annamarlena/annamarlena.github.io/index.md

 # Welcome to Marlena's GitHub Page

-I'm currently a student at Saint Paul College who will be graduating in Spring 2017 with a degree in Computer Programming.
-Please check out some of my below projects.
+I'm currently a student at Saint Paul College who will be graduating Spring 2017 with a degree in Computer Programming.
+Please check out some of my projects below.

-### INSERT HEADSHOT HERE

 ## Resume

 <a href="https://annamarlena.github.io/Resume.pdf">Marlena's Resume</a>

 ## Minesweeper
-A simple Javascript game I made at Saint Paul College
+A simple Javascript game I made at Saint Paul College using Tumult Hype

 <a href="https://annamarlena.github.io/Minesweeper/">Minesweeper</a>

+## H & H Contractors
+A bilingual website I recently built for a Canadian client

+<a href="https://annamarlena.github.io/HHContractors/">H & H Contractors</a>

 ## Contact Me

-Email, Phone, other Social Media info here
+annamarlena310@gmail.com
+763-234-2926